 Typical Baking Powder Ingredients:

-Gluten free baking powder typically has these ingredients in the mix.
+Gluten-free baking powder typically contains these ingredients.
 It is important to read the allergen statements on every can of baking powder just to be sure it is labeled gluten free.

 • Sodium bicarbonate (baking soda)